c3cbot/legacy-c3cbot/README.md

 This program will send these things to Metric server (<https://metric.lequanglam.cf>) (closed source):
 - Your external IPv4 or IPv6 address
 - The version you currently running
-- Your system info (amount of RAM, OS type, OS version, CPU arch)
+- Your system info (amount of RAM, OS type, OS version, CPU arch, CPU load)
-- ID of Facebook/Discord account currently running at If you want to hide account ID, please change `metricHideBotAccountLink` in `config.json` to `true`.
-Or, if you really want to completely disable Metric, set `enableMetric` in `config.json` to `false`.
+- ID of Facebook/Discord account currently running at (will not shown to everyone by default)

+If you really want to completely disable Metric, set `enableMetric` in `config.json` to `false`.

 <span name="Download"></span>
 ## Node.JS 12 & 13 download link: